gabriel-brotas/kafka-aiven-private/README.md

 The security groups determine the instances that are allowed to connect to the endpoint network interfaces created by AWS into the specified subnets.

 the security group for the VPC endpoint must allow ingress in the port range 10000-31000 to accommodate the pool of Kafka broker ports used in our PrivateLink implementation.

+Once the AWS endpoint state changes to available, the connection is visible in Aiven.

+security group =
+10000 - 31000 -> 10.10.0.0/16